alves-dev/stackspot-homeassistant/README.md

 - `client_id` and `client_key`: Are credentials to access your account, and can be purchased [here](https://myaccount.stackspot.com/profile/access-token).
 - `agent`: ID of the agent you want to use, [here](https://www.linkedin.com/pulse/seu-agente-de-ia-do-jeito-igor-moreira-nhu6f/) you can see how to create one.
 - `Maximum number of messages in the history`: Defines how many recent messages will be kept in the history for each section
+- `Prompt`: A template that becomes an additional prompt for the agent.
+Note that the variable `user` is provided by integration.
+  - List of provided variables available:
+    - `user` - Logged user name

 You can have multiple agents, see: